 Why Does My Baby Wake Up Early From Naps?
 Babies typically wake up early from naps in line with a normal sleep cycle ending.
 If they’re happy when waking, the nap may just be over.
 If they’re still tired, it’s due to them being paradoxically sleep-deprived.
 They may need earlier nap times and/or earlier bedtimes for a few days to resolve the issue.

-Can I Keep Early Wake Ups?
-If early wake-ups work for your schedule and family, you can keep them as long as the baby is able to get enough sleep that they’re happy, well-rested, learning, growing, and able to maintain the desired schedule.
+Can I Keep Early Wake-Ups?
+If early wake-ups work for your schedule and family, you can keep them as long as the baby is able to get enough sleep so that they’re happy, well-rested, learning, growing, and able to maintain the desired schedule.